Overview

 A candidate for this certification should have extensive experience working with Windows Server operating systems.

-Candidates for this exam configure advanced Windows Server services using on-premises, hybrid, and cloud technologies.
-These professionals should have expertise in implementing and managing on-premises and hybrid solutions, including performing tasks related to security, migration, monitoring, high availability, troubleshooting, and disaster recovery.
-They use administrative tools and technologies, such as Windows Admin Center, PowerShell, Azure Arc, Azure Automation Update Management, Microsoft Defender for Identity, Azure Security Center, Azure Migrate, and Azure Monitor.
+Candidates for this exam deploy, package, secure, update, and configure Windows Server workloads using on-premises, hybrid, and cloud technologies.
+This role implements and manages on-premises and hybrid solutions, such as identity, security, management, compute, networking, storage, monitoring, high availability, and disaster recovery.
+This role uses administrative tools and technologies such as Windows Admin Center, PowerShell, Azure Arc, Azure Policy, Azure Monitor, Azure Automation Update Management, Microsoft Defender for Identity, Microsoft Defender for Cloud, and IaaS VM administration.

-A candidate for this exam should have extensive experience working with Windows Server operating systems.
+Candidates for this exam have several years of experience with Windows Server operating systems.

 Azure Strategy & Implementation Guide